aetperf/aetperf.github.io/_posts/2019-05-06-GPU-Analytics-Ep-2,-Load-some-data-from-OmniSci-into-a-GPU-dataframe.md

 (base) ubuntu@ip-10-0-10-124:~/Notebooks$ sudo chown -R $USER:$USER /run/user/1000/jupyter/
 ```

 This kind of issues is rather confusing and I am glad I could find similar issues on some web sites...
-But I finally got the following web page.
 As put by François Chollet:

 > This warning is simply due to the fact that the SSL certificate we generated isn't verified by any trusted authority (obviously: we just generated our own).
 Click "advanced" and proceed to navigate, which is safe.

+But I eventually got the following web page.

 ![Jupyter_01](/img/2019-05-06_01/20190506_jupyter_01.jpg)